microsoftarchive/hamustro/docs/pseudo-client.md

 Please set automatically
 - the `at` string attribute for the events - it must contain an isoformat UTC timestamp without timezone information. e.g: `2016-01-28T16:17:48.777389`
 - the `nr` integer attribute - it must contain the serial number of this event within the session all time.
-So, it starts counting from the first event in the session and it never defaults for that session, not even new application open.
+So, it starts counting from the first event in the session and it never defaults for that session, not even new application open,
+- the `ip` string attribute for actual IP address.

 It'll queue up the events within the `ClientTracker`.
 You should store this in a persistent storage.
 Please make sure to save the `ClientTracker`'s attributes with the event because you will need to send to the `collector_url` by session.